 OVERCOMING CHALLENGES AND IDENTIFYING KEY DRIVERS

 “Further, we can never do without technology as we will be irrelevant without it.
-Being an integral part of our daily lives, our projects will not be successful and effect if we ignore the latest technology.
-Then, space is very critical due to the diminishing land that developers can built on resulting in a new type of city called vertical city,” said SYED MOHAMED.
+Being an integral part of our daily lives, our projects will not be successful and effective if we ignore the latest technology.
+Then, space is very critical due to the diminishing land that developers can build on resulting in a new type of city called the vertical city,” said SYED MOHAMED.

 MAKING USE OF TECHNOLOGY